-Pioneer produced reel to reel tape recorders from 1975 to 1984 which were manufactured in the Japan.
+Pioneer produced reel to reel tape recorders from 1971 to 1984 which were manufactured in Japan.
 These tape recorders targeted the consumer and semi-pro market.
 Pioneer tape recorders used solid state electronics.
-The company produced 2 and 4 track reel to reel machines with 110-120 voltages for the North American market as well as 220 to 240v for the European tape recorder enthusiasts.
+The company produced both 2 and 4 track machines available in 110-120v & 220-240v voltages.

 1936– Munoz Matsumoto (1905–1988) founded the Fukuin Shokai Denki Seisakusho company in Japan.
 The son of missionary, Matsumoto’s company name means “Blessed Sound Electric Company”.

 1937– Matsumoto builds the A-8 dynamic speaker, based on a Philco model he heard earlier, and named it the “pioneer”

 1938– Matsumoto started the Fukuin Shokai Denki Seisakusho Company (FSDSC), making speakers in his garage, then started a small factory that repaired radios and speakers